An initiative of nine well-established CSO accountability networks from across the world

 It is the ambition to mutually recognise the Global Standard reporting requirements between all participating networks.
 Their constituencies, representing nearly 1500 CSOs across the world, will be actively engaged in developing and testing the Global Standard parameters and sharing it with other CSO networks.
 We will also work closely together with CIVICUS and other key stakeholders in the sector and will seek to align our work with essential accountability initiatives such as the Istanbul Principles and the Core Humanitarian Standard.

-Until December 2016, Accountable Now is consulting with Members on the Standard’s first draft.
-The input from Accountable Now and other Project Partners’ consultations will serve as basis for the deliberation on guidance documents.
-The next Project Partner meeting will take place from December 6 to December 8 in Kampala, Uganda.
+Accountable Now has consulted with Members on the Standard’s first draft and is now preparing input for the deliberation on guidance documents.
+The next Project Partner meeting will take place in April 2017 in India.

 The project is funded by the Swedish International Development Agency (Sida) and has officially started in spring 2015.